-City of Lakewood - Tenant Based Rental Assistance
+City of Lakewood - Supportive Services Tenant Based Rental Assistance

-Lakewood intends to utilize Lakewood Community Services Center, a Lakewood-based nonprofit organization that administers the City's annual allocation of funds from HUD's Emergency Solutions Grant program.
-Lakewood Community Services Center administered a TBRA program on behalf of the City of Lakewood during the Covid pandemic.
+Lakewood will utilize Lakewood Community Services Center, a Lakewood-based nonprofit organization that administers the City's annual allocation of funds from HUD's Emergency Solutions Grant program.
+Lakewood Community Services Center administered Homelessness Prevention Assistance programs a TBRA program on behalf of the City of Lakewood during the Covid-19 pandemic.
 The City of Lakewood will follow its existing contracting authority regulations to award a contract.